DasGerippe/DistancePlaylistManager/README.md

 Keep that in mind if you're using the tool while Distance is running.

 Also, I had no problems with cloud sync when using the tool, whether Distance was running or not.
-Though I suspect this will change with future features like renaming or deleting...
-But that's a problem future-me will have to figure out.